Skip to content

 If you are an international student in Canada, your school may have doctors available on-campus, or they may have an existing relationship with a clinic nearby.
 You should consult with your school to see if they can guide you as to where to go to get a prescription.

-For newcomers to Canada, telehealth can be a practical way to obtain prescriptions, especially during the first months before finding a family doctor.
+For newcomers to Canada, online appointments or telehealth can be a practical way to obtain prescriptions, especially during the first months before finding a family doctor.
 If your health insurance plan includes virtual care, you may be able to speak with a licensed doctor online and receive prescriptions or renewals without visiting a clinic in person.

 Canada has several legitimate telehealth providers, including TELUS Health, Maple, Rexall, and others.
 Some international health insurance plans, including certain Cigna policies, also include access to virtual care services as part of their coverage.